Oreo Cheesecake Bites

 We won’t discuss what happened to the leftovers when everyone departed for the evening.

 - 36 Oreo Cookies, divided

-- 1/4 cup (4 tablespoons) butter
+- ¼ cup (57 g) butter

 - 4 packages (8-ounces each) cream cheese, softened

-- 1 cup granulated sugar
+- 1 cup (212 g) granulated sugar

-- 1 cup sour cream
+- 1 cup (227 g) sour cream

 - 1 teaspoon vanilla